by Rick Chromey

 - Preaching will likely become more interactive and brief.
 Postmoderns process information visually, and that means the monologue is history…at least long sermons.
 Think YouTube and Twitter.
 Or Sight Bites.
 Messages must create friendships.
 Pastors must move from me to we and design messages that get people talking with each other.
 Read more about this evolution of preaching styles in my book, ‘Sermons Reimagined.’

 - Churches will likely become spiritual health centers.
-Some futurists predict that by 2020 most people won’t attend a church.
 In fact, many former church buildings are already now coffee shops, homes, and bars.
 The frame exists, but the purpose has been reimagined.
 Tomorrow’s church will likely be a 24/7/365 spiritual health center.
 We need to repurpose our facilities away from performances and events and toward opportunities to stretch spiritual muscles.

 Our culture has changed, and, like a bear in spring, the church needs to emerge from its winter slumber to embrace and enjoy a new world.
 Not everyone will like the changes.
 We’ll no doubt fail as we find our legs in this new world.